 The Census of Population is a detailed count of every person living in the State on a particular date, including people who are not usually resident here.

 It takes place every 5 years and is carried out by the Central Statistics Office (CSO).
-The next census will be taken on Sunday 24 April 2016.
+The most recent census was taken on Sunday 24 April 2016.
 The previous census was in April 2011.

 The Census of Population establishes the size of the population in the State.
 Up-to-date population statistics are essential to help to plan for services to meet demand for healthcare and education, for example.
 Detailed figures at local level help to identify areas of high unemployment and deprivation as well as the likely demand for local services and facilities.